TheLancashireman/synthesiser/host-calc/README.txt

 This subdirectory contains some programs I wrote for Linux while playing at tone generation.

 On a Linux system:
-* "make wave" builds the program
+* cc wave.c -o wave -I .. -I ../../davros/davros-3
-* something like "./wave 2 5 > square-5.csv" creates a CSV file that you can read with libreoffice or similar (Hint: create a barchart of columns 2 and 3 and you'll see the waveform)
+* something like "./wave 2 5 > square-5.csv" creates a CSV file that you can read with libreoffice or similar (Hint: create a barchart of columns 1 and 2 and you'll see the waveform)